cacciamani10/hct2/README.md

 - Leveling up
 - Competing in team tug-of-war events
 - Completing achievements
-- Completing feats (renamed from "bounties" to avoid confusion)
+- Completing feats
-- Completing additional tasks (such as special achievements)
+- Completing bounties

 **Contest Rules:**
 - All players must be on the same official hardcore server (as of 2024, these servers enforce a no-resurrection rule).
-- If a player dies, points earned from leveling, achievements, and feats are halved (truncated).
+- If a player dies, points earned from leveling, achievements, and bounties are halved (truncated).
 - Tug-of-war points and feats remain unchanged upon death.
 - All players are on the same faction and guild but are split into two teams.